Friday, August 30, 2024

 However, don't fret, I will be making a title list blog page with links to Goodreads at some point.

 Jolene, who used to blog at Jo's Book Blog, is Facebook friends with me and she was saying in the comments of my post how she had read The Goldfinch twice and that her book is stuffed full of tabs.
 Another friend, who is a library clerk, was also singing its praises.
-Then another friend chimed in commenting that she and her book club (they read a lot of Chick Lit) thought the book was way too long and wordy, and it needed a lot of editing to condense it.
+Then another friend chimed in commenting that she and her book club thought the book was way too long and wordy, and it needed a lot of editing to condense it.
 Hmm, it's a Pulitzer Prize winner.
 I assure you, there was not one extraneous word in that book.
 I loved it.

 I replied, "I love her writing style.
 I'm a show me don't tell me reader.
 'Don't tell me the moon is shining; show me the glint of light on broken glass.' ― Anton Chekhov"